ethereum/ethereum-org-website/src/content/glossary/index.md

 ### shard / shard chain {#shard}

-Shard chains are discrete sections of the total blockchain that can subsets of validators cna be responsible for.
+Shard chains are discrete sections of the total blockchain that can subsets of validators can be responsible for.
 This will offer increased transaction throughput for Ethereum and improve data availability for [layer 2](#layer-2) solutions like [optimistic rollups](#optimistic-rollups) and [ZK-rollups](#zk-rollups).

 <DocLink to="/upgrades/shard-chains">
   Shard chains